deanishe/alfred-workflow/README.md

 - Easily launch background tasks (daemons) to keep your workflow responsive
 - Check for new versions and update workflows hosted on GitHub.
 - Post notifications via Notification Center.

+### Alfred 3 support ###

+The current version of Alfred-Workflow *does not* have explicit support for any of Alfred 3's new features.
+It is unlikely to get them due to the complexity of supporting two versions (without just dropping stuff on the floor).
+Alfred 3 support will be added in the [v2 branch][awv2].

+v2 is a move towards a very similar API on a different architecture (i.e. it will look almost the same).

 Contents